Ice Planet Barbarians #1-10, A Series by Ruby Dixon

 Couple: Kira & Aehako

-Barbarian Lover was OK, not great and also had a Heroine I didn’t connect with at all, which is why the book is my least favourite in the series.
+Barbarian Lover was OK but not great.
+It also had a heroine I didn’t connect with, which is why it is my least favourite in the series.
 I at least liked Georgie when I read her book.

 While Aehako is the bubbling flower to Kira’s wilting weed, the Hero of Barbarian Lover is one of my least favourite characterizations.
 He never gave Kira space.
-He always thought he knew best and because Kira is so freaking gloomy, of course, Aehako did know best.
-It never felt like they were in a partnership; instead, Aehako came across as annoying and Kira was a Debbie Downer.
+He always thought he knew best, and because Kira was so freaking gloomy, of course, Aehako did know best.
+It never felt like they were in a partnership; Aehako came across as annoying, and Kira was a Debbie Downer.

-However, Barbarian Lover is well written, had an interesting plot and I enjoyed catching up with Liz & Raahosh (btw, it’s Liz who calls Kira Eeyore – another reason why Liz is my fave)!
+However, Barbarian Lover is well-written and has an interesting plot.
+I enjoyed catching up with Liz and Raahosh (by the way, Liz calls Kira Eeyore, which is another reason why Liz is my favourite)!

 Spoiler: on Kira's infertility